spiwokv/Rtutorial/lessons/11_analysis_of_variance.md

 anova(lm(all~labels, data=df))
 ```

-Data for ANOVA must follow normal distribution and there must be same variances of samples.
+Data for ANOVA must follow normal distribution and there must be homogenous variances of samples.
 For other than normal
 ditribution try data transformation or Kruskal-Walis test (bellow).
 For different variances try transformation.

 ## Tips and Tricks